compendio/goldbug-manual/README.md

 ![Abbildung: Datenbank Verschlüsselung](/images/database_encryption.png)

-In order to activate this delivery instruction Care-Of (c / o) caching function, the check-box "Care-Of" must be activated in the sub-tab "E-mail Settings", if two friends are the third friend want to enable the caching of e-mails in their own client and also insert both in the e-mail contact list.
+In order to activate this Care-Of (c/o) caching function, the check-box "Care-Of" must be activated in the sub-tab "E-mail Settings".
+If two friends are then connected to each other and the third friend and want to enable the caching of e-mails in their own clients, then all have to insert the other two friends in the own e-mail contact list.

 The GoldBug user can also choose to have the emails sent authenticated or unauthenticated in the p2p email, so they can simply be sent encrypted without evidence that the key belongs to a particular user.

 The Care-of-P2P e-mail feature is one of the simplest in the software landscape for P2P e-mail at all.
-If three users share a common echo server and have saved each other, only the C / O feature needs to be activated, and the e-mails are stored in the Friends of Friends page, in case they are offline.
-It's not simpler than this architecture, you only need a few friends who want to participate in this process for internal communication within a group.
+If three users share a common echo server and have added each other as a friend, only the C/O feature needs to be activated, and the e-mails are stored in the Friends of Friends cache, in case they are offline.
+Nothing is simpler than this architecture: you only need a few friends who want to participate in this process for internal communication within a group.

 The second method is the establishment of a virtual e-mail institution.
 This is great for people who like to equip an entire community of friends with an email inbox.

 #### 9.4.2 Virtual E-Mail Institution ("VEMI") method

-For this it is also necessary to activate the C / O function with the check box as described above.
+For this it is also necessary to activate the C/O function with the check box as described above.

 Then the user can create a virtual e-mail institution.

 For the input and definition fields "Name" and "Address" of the institution, the user can freely get creative and choose any name.
 Then the public e-mail keys of the friends who want to save in this institution are still to be copied into this node.

-Finally, the user can then copy out the created Magnetic URI link and make it available to friends who then temporarily store in that mailbox.
-(For the magnetic URI standard and what that is, see also below in the file transfer section with "StarBeam").
+Finally, the user can then copy out the created Magnet-URI-link and make it available to friends who then temporarily store in that mailbox.
+(For the Magnet-URI standard and what that is, see also below in the file transfer section with "StarBeam").
 In addition, the node that sets up the e-mail institution must always also add the public e-mail key of the one for which it is to save.

 The advantage over the first method is that the public e-mail key of the node setting up the institution need not be disclosed to anyone.
-With the c / o method, however, the public e-mail key has to be exchanged.
-Therefore, one can easily say that in the small Friends network a common node with the c / o function is ideal and the VEMI method of setting up Virtual E-mail institutions tends to focus on vendors who want to set up mailboxes for a larger number of subscribers ,
+With the c/o method, however, the public e-mail key has to be exchanged.
+Therefore, one can easily say that in the small Friends network a common node with the c/o function is ideal and the VEMI method of setting up virtual E-mail institutions tends to focus on vendors who want to set up mailboxes for a larger number of subscribers.

 **Settings example:**

-Here is an example of how the c / o function and the VEMI function, ie the creation of a virtual e-mail institution, are implemented step by step:
+Here is an example of how the c/o function and the VEMI function, i.e. the creation of a virtual e-mail institution, are implemented step by step:

-- The user activates the c / o function in the e-mail settings tab.
+- The user activates the c/o function in the e-mail settings tab.
 - The user creates an institution and chooses a name and address for the institution.
 - Example: Name = "GB mailbox" and address = "Dotcom"
-- The user inserts the email key of a friend into their client.
-He then copies the available e-mail magnet from his e-mail institution and has the friends paste it into their program.
+- The user inserts the email key of a friend into the own client.
+He then copies the available e-mail magnet from his e-mail institution and has the friends to paste it into their program.
 The magnet will look similar to this one:

 magnet: in = GB mailbox & ct = aes256 & pa = Dotcom & ht = sha512 & xt = urn: institution

 The user recognizes an e-mail magnet at his ending: URN = institution.
 Then you know that the magnet is not a buzz-group chat magnet nor a StarBeam magnet for file sharing - they would have the suffix "URN = buzz" or "URN = starbeam".
-So then the own node will cache the emails of the friends in the established institution - also for addressees, which should be offline if necessary.
+So then the own node will cache the emails of the friends in the established institution - also for addresses, which should be offline if necessary.

 The user (as creator of an e-mail institution) does not need to exchange his own e-mail key with the friends or "subscribers" of his institution.
-The user can also exchange the e-mail keys of the friends in a group chat room via e'IRC / Buzz with the creator of an e-mail institution.
+The user can also exchange the e-mail keys of the friends in a group chat room via e'IRC/Buzz with the creator of an e-mail institution.
 The exchange process of key & email magnet does not have to impart any further identities.

 ### 9.5 Additional Encryption: Put a "GoldBug" on an e-mail

 Regardless of which transmission method a user chooses, whether POP3, IMAP or P2P, the e-mails are always encrypted using the public (asymmetric) e-mail key and the echo protocol for transmission.

-This is also the case if they are cached in a way station such as a provider mailbox or a virtual institution or an intermediate node of a friend.
+This is also the case if they are cached in an intermediate station such as a provider mailbox or a virtual institution or an intermediate node of a friend.
 Transport encryption and end-to-end encryption are consistent throughout.

-As additional security for the e-mail function is similar to the chat in the so-called "Gemini" , now for e-mails the option to set a password on the e-mail: Not only the software is called GoldBug, but also the function in the e-mail client to set an additional password on the e-mail is called "GoldBug" .
+As additional security for the e-mail function is similar to the chat in the so-called "Gemini", now for e-mails the option to set a password on the e-mail: Not only the software is called GoldBug, but also the function in the e-mail client to set an additional password on the e-mail is called "GoldBug".

 Emails that have a "GoldBug" password set (see below the description of the file transfer function "StarBeam", here the additional password is "Nova") can only be read by the recipient if they have the appropriate "GoldBug "- so know the golden key for the password.
 The user should therefore inform his friends about the password to be entered if the user sends them e-mails that still require an additional password in order to be opened.